 - Will this drug interact with any other medications I am currently taking – prescription, OTC, or herbal?

-- While taking this medication, should I avoid certain foods, alcohol, or dietary supplements?
+- While taking this drug, should I avoid certain foods, alcohol, or dietary supplements?

-Following these simple procedures will also help you to increase the safety and efficacy of your medication:
+Following these simple procedures will also help you to increase the safety and efficacy of your drugs:

 - Utilize one pharmacy to fill all of your prescriptions.